mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 > To learn more about *Shape API* and *GeometryReader* take a look at ["Building BarChart with Shape API in SwiftUI"](/2019/08/14/building-barchart-with-shape-api-in-swiftui/) post.

 The last step is to attach the drag gesture and move the view whenever the user drags the finger.
-Let's see ho we can do that.
+Let's see how we can do that.

 ```swift
 @GestureState private var translation: CGFloat = 0